Disruptive Technology for the Treatment of Hemophilia

 Guy Young, MD, director of the Hemostasis and Thrombosis Program and lead physician for study efforts at Children’s Hospital Los Angeles explains further, “While the standard medications allow us to ‘bypass’ the need for Factor VIII, they don’t do the job as efficiently or as well for these patients.
 Bleeding is harder to stop, and episodes last longer and do more damage to the patients.
 A patient treated with this new therapy had been in a wheelchair for three years because of joint damage from repeated bleeding incidents.
 Now, he’s walking.”

-The study enrolled 109 males over the age of 12 with hemophilia A with inhibitors.
-Individuals treated with emicizumab experienced 87% fewer bleeds compared to untreated patients and 79% fewer bleeds compared to patients treated with bypassing agents.
+The study enrolled 109 males 12 years of age or older with hemophilia A with inhibitors.
+Individuals treated with emicizumab prophylaxis experienced 87 percent fewer bleeds compared to patients treated with on-demand bypassing agents and 79 percent fewer bleeds compared to prior prophylactic bypassing agents.
 No anti-drug antibodies were detected.

 “This is the most significant advancement I have seen during my 20 years working in the field of hemophilia,” said Young, who is also a professor of Pediatrics at the Keck School of Medicine of USC and treats the most pediatric patients with hemophilia in California.
 “We’ve had families flying in from all over the country to get access to this medication.”